alvarobyrne/audiovisualwave_expo/README.md

 ## Instructions
 Download all.slides.svg openit with chrome or firefox and browse using left/right arrows and/or clicking over it;

+You may also go to https://alvarobyrne.github.io/audiovisualwave_expo/all.slides.svg and browse likewise.

 ##Other sources
 ###Still to explore